Quid2/top-apps/README.md

 And here we come to the main point about quid2.net: to facilitate large scale data exchange by progressively converging on a shared lexicon of data types.

-Before inventing your own types you should check the [list of currently known types](http://quid2.net:8000).
+Before inventing your own types you should check those [already defined](http://quid2.org/app/ui).

 The more you reuse existing concepts, the greater the value of your data and programs.